kbase/kbase-ui/docs/book/getting-started/quick-start.md

     make run-docker-image env=dev
     ```
 5. Since that container is now running in the terminal, you'll need to open a new terminal window.[^1]
-6. Create and launch the *kbase-ui-proxier* image:
+6. Create and launch the *kbase-ui-proxy* image:
     ```bash
-    cd ../kbase-ui-proxier
+    cd ../kbase-ui-proxy
     make docker-image
     make run-docker-image env=dev
     ```